 What is Intellectual Property?

-Intellectual Property (IP) refers to the legal rights granted to individuals or organizations for their creative and innovative works.
+Intellectual Property (IP) refers to the legal rights granted to individuals or organizations for their creative and innovative works, products, processes and more.
 It encompasses a wide range of intangible assets, including inventions, literary and artistic works, symbols, names, images, and designs used in commerce, which enable people to earn recognition or financial benefit from what they invent or create.
 The purpose of IP law is to provide creators with exclusive rights to their creations, incentivise innovation, and foster economic growth.